AlejandroMonn/Mundial-Score-26/README.md

 Created by: Alejandro montoya
 Version: 1.0 (December 2025)

 Note: The specific team groupings are not final yet as the draw hasn't happened.
-For now, we use A1, A2, etc. Only Mexico, Canada, and the USA have fixed spots, the friday  5  of december this code will be updated
+For now, we use A1, A2, etc only Mexico, Canada and the USA have fixed spots the friday  13  of december this code will be updated